adelynliu/Portfolio/README.md

 - BS in Psychology, Kaohsiung Medical University

 ## Projects
-- ### US_Health_Insurance_EDA
+- ### US_Health_Insurance_Exploratory Data Analysis
   - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/adelynliu/Portfolio/blob/main/US_Health_Insurance_EDA.ipynb)
-  - **Description:** In this project, I delved into a dataset about health insurance in the United States.
-I began by uploading the required API key for data access.
-My journey involved loading and checking the data, finding key numbers for numerical columns, removing outliers, tallying the different categories in my categorical columns, and tidying up the data.
-I then used visualizations to get a clear picture of trends.
-Not forgetting hypothesis testing, where I focused on "Charges."
-This thorough analysis unveiled insights into the dataset and potential influencers of health insurance costs in the USA.
+  - **Description:** In this project, I utilized a dataset about health insurance in the US.
+My journey involved uploading the required API key for data access, Data Cleaning, Summary Statistics, Outlier Detection and Handling, and Correlation Analysis.
+Then I conducted Data visualization to get a clear picture of trends and applied Hypothesis Testing, where I focused on "Charges" to see if each variable was statistically significant.
+This thorough analysis unveiled insights into the dataset and potential influencers of health insurance costs in the US.

 - ### Capital_Bike_Share_Usage_Prediction
   - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/adelynliu/Portfolio/blob/main/CapitalBikeshare.ipynb)